Why do people seek therapy?

 What if I need medication as well as therapy?

 Many people can benefit from taking medication in addition to working with a therapist.
+Our therapists can provide you with referrals to medication providers in the area.

 What can I expect in a therapy session?